mhubii/inpainting/README.md

 To compensate for the reduced information that one obtains from such a radon transform, we test two methods for inpainting the unkown regions.

 ## Methods
 For the inpainting we test 2 methods.
-The first method is based on a [DCGAN](generative_inpainting "Folder of DCGAN Inpainting") architecture from [<a href="#3">3</a>], and learns to generate snippets of radon transformations from a random input.
+The first method is based on a DCGAN architecture from [<a href="#3">3</a>], and learns to generate snippets of radon transformations from a random input.
 To obtain the most likely inpainting, one optimizes for the random input, as shown in [<a href="#2">2</a>].
 The snippets are then put together to inpaint a whole radon transformation.
-The second method is based on an [AE](autoencoding_inpainting "Folder to AE Inpainting") that makes use of dilated convolutions to increase the receptive field and is trained in an adversarial fashion using both, a global and a local discriminator network [<a href="#4">4</a>].
+The second method is based on an AE that makes use of dilated convolutions to increase the receptive field and is trained in an adversarial fashion using both, a global and a local discriminator network [<a href="#4">4</a>].

 ## Comparison

+We can see that compared to the generative approach (Figure 4, center), the autoencoded approach (Figure 4, right) inpaints the radon transform with a global structure.

 <br>
 <figure>